Lightning eMotors Inc. (ZEV) Stock: What the Analysts are Saying

 ZEV Trading at -49.97% from the 50-Day Moving Average

-During the last 5 trading sessions, ZEV rose by +4.83%, which changed the moving average for the period of 200-days by -91.16% in comparison to the 20-day moving average, which settled at $0.3025.
-In addition, Lightning eMotors Inc. saw -23.44% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ZEV fell by -3.70%, which changed the moving average for the period of 200-days by -91.19% in comparison to the 20-day moving average, which settled at $0.2891.
+In addition, Lightning eMotors Inc. saw -24.72% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading